matm/jQuery-File-Upload-Wiki/Multiple-plugin-instances-on-the-same-page.md

+# Multiple plugin instances on the same page (v.
+4 branch)

+**Note:**
+This tutorial is for the outdated [v4 branch](https://github.com/blueimp/jQuery-File-Upload/tree/v4) of the plugin.

 Multiple File Upload Forms on the same webpage are supported out of the box and don't need any additional [[Options]].

 Here is a sample HTML code with two file upload forms on the same page: